-The northern part of the Languedoc-Roussillon region in the deep south of France on the Mediterranean coast.
-From north to southwest it comprises the three départements of Gard, Hérault and Aude.
-The much smaller Roussillon in the Département Pyrénées-Orientales is connected to the west, the wine-growing regions Provence and Rhône to the east.
-The name is derived from "langue d'oc", which means "language of the Oc" (oc = yes).
-This Occitan language was spoken in the Middle Ages south of the Loire; north of the Loire they spoke "langue d'oil" (from "oil" developed "oui").
-The regions Languedoc-Roussillon and Midi-Pyrénées were merged in 2016 to form the new political region Occitanie.
-Long before the much more famous champagne, a sparkling wine was produced here, the present Blanquette de Limoux.
-A special form of a strong, sweet vin de liqueur in Languedoc is the Cartagène.
-Until the 1980s, the Languedoc had the reputation of a mainly cheap mass wine producing region.
-From the beginning of the 1990s, there were grubbing-up programmes supported by the EU.
-This led to an extremely strong reduction of the vineyards within ten years.
+The northern part of the Languedoc-Roussillon area in the deep south of France on the Mediterranean coast.
+It includes, from north to southwest, the three départements of Gard, Hérault and Aude.
+The much smaller Roussillon in the département of Pyrénées-Orientales connects to the west, and the wine-growing regions of Provence and Rhône to the east.
+The name derives from "langue d'oc", which means "language of the Oc" (oc = yes).
+This Occitan language was spoken south of the Loire in the Middle Ages; to the north, "langue d'oil" was spoken ("oil" developed into "oui").
+The regions of Languedoc-Roussillon and Midi-Pyrénées were merged in 2016 to form the new political region of Occitanie.
+Long before the much more famous Champagne, a sparkling wine was produced here, today's Blanquette de Limoux.
+A special form of a high-alcohol, sweet vin de liqueur in the Languedoc is the Cartagène.
+Until the 1980s, the Languedoc had a reputation as a wine-growing region that mainly produced cheap mass wine.
+From the beginning of the 1990s, there were EU-sponsored grubbing-up programmes.
+This led to an extremely strong reduction of the vineyards in only 10 years.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz